ravendb/ravendb/readme.md

 - TypeScript 1.5
 - WiX Toolset 3.7 or higher

 The easiest way to build is to execute `build.cmd` or `quick.ps1`.
-Just ensure that you can execute PowerShell scripts, if you can't then you might want to execute `Set-ExecutionPolicy Unrestricted` in PowerShell as an Administrator
+Just ensure that you can execute PowerShell scripts, if you can't then you might want to execute `Set-ExecutionPolicy Unrestricted` in PowerShell as an Administrator.

 Want to contribute?
 -------------------